isomerpages/mlaw-corp/news/press-releases/_posts/2015-08-31-Singapore-as-a-venue-for-proceedings-in-cases-before-the-International-Tribunal-for-the-Law-of-the-Sea.md

 ---
-layout: post
-title:  Singapore as a venue for proceedings in cases before the International Tribunal for the Law of the Sea
+title: 'Singapore as a venue for proceedings in cases before the International Tribunal for the Law of the Sea'
 permalink: /news/press-releases/MinLaw-ITLOS-joint-declaration-signing
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 31 Aug 2015 Posted in [Press releases](/news/press-releases)